mzernetsch/jrgen/examples/docs/md/ExampleAPI.md

 # ExampleAPI

-This api handles various rpc requests.
+An example api which handles various rpc requests.
+This api follows the json-rpc 2.0 specification.
+More information available at http://www.jsonrpc.org/specification.

 <strong>Version 1.0</strong>